- Changes to the funding procedures Memo from Executive Vice President, Hank Foley

 - book publication subventions

-No funds are set aside for specific programs or for specific types of proposals.
+No funds are set aside for specific programs or for specific types of proposals, though in 2014 the UMRB elected to set aside at least $150,000 per competition to promote research in the Arts and Humanities.
 Inter-departmental, inter-campus collaboration and new cross-disciplinary research initiatives are encouraged and may strengthen a proposal and serve as a positive factor in its evaluation.
 A commitment of partial support for a project from the campus, college or unit is not required, but it may be a positive factor in the review.

 Awards are not renewable.
 The research board will not serve as a source of continuing support for specific projects or facilities.
 Awards normally are for a one-year period, but longer terms (up to a maximum of two years) are permitted if fully justified in the proposal.